-The sector base station controls the bandwidth of an entire channel:
+The sector base station controls the bandwidth of an entire effective channel:

 All the downlink traffic to the remotes in the sector is transmitted by the base station.

 All the uplink traffic in the sector from the remotes is received at the base station.